funnelcloudinc/ember-cli-echarts/tests/dummy/app/pods/docs/usage/template.md

 ## Options

 ### Chart Options
-All chart specific options can be specified via the `option` property.
+All chart specific options can be specified via the `option` parameter.

 ```javascript
 // Basic area chart